feuvpi/melhorestadia/src/posts/quarto-post.md

 This article provides a high-level view of features and pricing from the newest and best online text to speech generators on the market.

-## Beepbooply

 Beepbooply is a new online text to speech generator created to provide access to the latest voice models at the best prices.

 Providing access to over 900+ voices across 80+ languages, beepbooply sources models from Google, Microsoft, and Amazon.

 They offer some of the best prices along with one-time prepaid options that go for as low as $2.

-- 900+ voices
-- Voices from Google, Microsoft, and Amazon
-...

-...